Skiing/Tubing Trip to Canaan Valley Resort

-These tickets guarantee you will be able to go tubing if you drive to Canaan that day.
-The tickets will be sold on a first-come-first-served basis, so when they run out, we won’t be able to get any more.

-Purchasing the tickets in advance is the only way you will get the group discount price of 50% off, and the only way you will be assured of a spot to go tubing that day.
+This week we were informed by Canaan Resort that their tubing park will not be open by Jan.
+17 due to unusually warm and wet conditions.

-You may purchase the tickets at the HCP&R Office at 90 North High Street in Romney any weekday between 9 a.m. and 1 p.m.
+Therefore, we will have to cancel our tubing trip for that date.
+Anyone who has reserved tickets and paid in advance can get a refund by contacting the HCP&R Office at 90 North High Street in Romney any weekday between 9 a.m. and 1 p.m. at 304-822-7300, or via email at parks@hampshirewv.com.
+We regret the cancellation, but weather is the 1 thing we can’t control.

-If you would like to purchase tickets and you can’t make it to the office at those times, let us know, and we will make arrangements.

-The special group rate for the day is as follows: Ski Lift Ticket Only- $25; Ski Lift Ticket Plus Ski or Snowboard Rental- $35; Tubing- $15.
+However, we will be able to hold our skiing outing that day since Canaan is able to make enough snow for the slopes.
+The skiing is open from 9 a.m. until 4:30 p.m., and the special group rate for that day is as follows: Ski Lift Ticket Only – $25; Ski Lift Ticket Plus Ski or Snowboard Rental – $35.

 Christmas Festival of Lights

-The 9th annual Christmas Festival of Lights at Afton and Pauline Malick Central Hampshire Park in Augusta is in full swing.
-Late last week we passed the 3,000 mark in car visiting the displays.
+The 9th annual Christmas Festival of Lights at Afton and Pauline Malick Central Hampshire Park in Augusta continues to be a big hit.
+Early last week, we passed the 4,000 mark in car visiting the displays.

 Also, don’t forget about our great musical display.
 When you enter the park, simply tune your car or truck radio to 106.5 FM and then watch our musical display flash to the beat of some of your favorite Christmas tunes, which will be playing through your radio.
 And the best part is that you can enjoy the lights from the warmth and comfort of your own vehicle free of charge.